osuosl/beaver-barcamp-pelican/content/pages/FAQ.rst

 At Beaver BarCamp, the majority of sessions are not prearranged.
 Attendees at each BarCamp propose their own session ideas on the day of the event, and the schedules are updated throughout the day to make sure the most popular sessions get the largest rooms.

 Does BarCamp have something to do with bars and alcohol?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No, it doesn't.
-Its actually a hacker reference to FooBar which is typically
-used as a placeholder name when describing something in software code.
-BarCamp
+It's actually a hacker reference to "FooBar," which is typically used as a placeholder name when
-arose as an open to the public alternative to Foo Camp, which is an
+describing something in software code.
+BarCamp arose as an open-to-the-public alternative to Foo Camp, which is an
 invitation-only conference.